Severson-Group/eMach/docs/source/documentation.rst

 Output to User
 *******************************************

-Describe the parameters and functions of the analyzer's results class.
+Describe the attributes and functions of the analyzer's results class.
 This must be done using a table with the following three columns:

-1. Property/function name
+1. Attribute/function name
 2. Description
 3. Units